wolfswolke/aniworld_scraper/readme.md

 * ddos_protection_calc: How many episodes to download before waiting 60 seconds.
 Default 4.
 * ddos_wait_timer: How long to wait until next download batch starts.
 Default 60.
 * ddos_start_value: No need to change this.
 This is just the Start Value for the DDOS wait loop.
-* episode_interval_timer: Sets a timer and waits a short time in between downloading the files

 ## Support
 Please create a Issue.